MoCo-GHE-Admin/github-scripts/README.md

   -h, --help        show this help message and exit --token TOKEN     PAT to access github.
-Needs Write access to the repos --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --file FILE       File with "owner/repo" one per line to archive --force           Don't stop if you detect previous archivers -q                DO NOT print, or request confirmations
+Needs Write access to the repos --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --inactive        Change the 'abandoned' and 'deprecated' wording to 'inactive' --file FILE       File with "owner/repo" one per line to archive --force           Don't stop if you detect previous archivers -q                DO NOT print, or request confirmations